joppuyo/disable-media-pages/README.md

 ## Installation

-* Download latest version from the [GitHub releases](https://github.com/joppuyo/disable-media-pages/releases)
+* Download latest version on [wordpress.org](https://wordpress.org/plugins/disable-media-pages/)
 * Upload the zip through the WordPress admin panel or unzip it and copy it into your wp-content/plugins directory
 * Activate the plugin on your plugins page in the WordPress admin panel